godspeedsystems/gs-documentation/docs/microservices-framework/guide/get-started.md

               type: string
   ```
 :::tip
 In the Godspeed meta-framework each API whether REST or Graphql API is called an `event`.
+All events, whether API calls or websocket messages, trigger workflows/functions which can be thought of as event handlers (see `fn:` instruction in the yaml above).
+The sync events return a response while async events dont have a concept of response.
+:::

 This naming approach may be new for you.
 The general norm across the larger developer community is to call only `async events` as `events` - for ex.
 Kafka or web socket message.
 But in Godspeed world we consider both sync APIs (REST, Graphql) and async events (Message bus, web socket, cron) - as events.
-All events, whether API calls or websocket messages, trigger functions which can be thought of as event handlers (see `fn` instruction in the yaml above).
-The sync events return a response while async events dont have a concept of response.
-:::

-### Step 4: Test the validation of API inputs and outputs
+### Testing the validation of API inputs and outputs

-Almost every application needs validation of data sent in inputs to the API and response sent back by the service.
-You want to make sure wrong data does not enter your service nor do you return wrong response for an API call.
+Almost every application needs validation of data sent in request to the API and response sent back by the service, to make sure that wrong data could not enter your service nor should it return wrong response for an API call.
 Let's try this feature in the framework.

 1. Open your browser and hit the `/helloworld` endpoint via `localhost:3000/helloworld`.
 Or, run `curl -i localhost:3000/helloworld` from your terminal.
 2. This should return an error with code `400` because you have not passed `name` in query - as expected by the schema of `helloworld` API.